jasonstolaruk/CurryMUD/README.md

 * Objects can be configured to automatically disappear when left on the ground for some time. :boom:
 * Smell and taste.
 Listen. :nose::tongue::ear:
 * Drinking.
 Digestion. :beer:
-* Durational effects and corresponding feelings that can be paused and resumed. :dizzy:
+* Durational effects that can be paused and resumed.
+Corresponding feelings. :dizzy:
 * PC and NPC death.
 Corpse decomposition. :skull:
 * Corpses may be sacrificed using the holy symbol of a particular god. :pray:
 * Upon death, PCs may have a limited amount of time to exist in the virtual world as a spirit. :angel: